 Our Family Peer Advocate is here to listen to your story and work with you one-on-one to find a solution.
 Whether it’s finding you the appropriate resources or going to court, social services, or a hospital on your behalf, we’re here to help you get through this!

 Do you have a group or class of kids aged 4-12 who could benefit from learning about mental health, breaking down stigma, and connecting to relevant social issues?
 Do you wish there was a fun and engaging way to teach them?

 Kids on the Block brings life-sized puppets to you to enchant kids and teach them healthy life skills, awareness, and mutual understanding.

 Are you the parent or caregiver for a child with a Serious Emotional Disorder (SED) between the ages of 4 and 18?
 Do you ever feel burnt out or wish you could have a bit of a break to focus on your own life?

+The Respite Program provides monthly group recreational activities, which provides a time of positive peer interactions for the children, while providing the caregivers with a time of relief.
 Our Respite program allows you as parent or caregiver to take some time for yourself.
 You get the opportunity to focus on self-care (or errands, or whatever!) while your child goes out with a trained respite worker for fun and educational activities.

 In addition, we offer our Teen Challenge program, for ages 14-18.
 This offers participants the opportunity to meet in dynamic weekly education groups to work through evidence-based life skills curricula; perform Community Service activities; and enjoy socialization in recreational events.
 Summer camp programs are available for enrolled members.